kevin218/Eureka/docs/source/ecf.rst

 Sets how many plots should be saved when running Stage 4.

 - ``isplots_S4 >= 3``:
-   -  Plot each spectroscopic light curve
+   -  Plot each spectroscopic light curve.
+Below an example for a light curve using the Simulated NIRCam data for WASP-43b between 2.5 and 2.65 micron.
+Due to a bug in the Simulation pipeline the errorbars are currently way bigger than expected.

 .. image:: Fig4100-wasp43b-1D_LC.png